The Connection Between Oral Hygiene and Your Overall Health

 Your mouth is the gateway to your body.
 When food and drink residue is left on your teeth, it can grow harmful germs and bacteria that may enter your bloodstream.

+Poor oral health can lead to an increased risk of infection and cause serious health issues like cardiovascular disease, endocarditis, respiratory infections and pregnancy complications.
 Good oral health practices and regular dental checkups not only control germs and bacteria, but they can prevent and identify serious dental issues early.

-Maintaining good oral hygiene
+Tips to maintain good oral hygiene

 You can protect your teeth and gums by following these general tips: